WATCH: CBP officer involved in altercation with man at Bridge of the Americas - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The City of El Paso Department of Economic and International Development has launched an interactive data tool that provides a high-level, comprehensive snapshot of El Paso’s past and present economy.
 The Economic Snapshot provides the public with access to timely data on key...

-Las Cruces fire confirms fire that broke out at a former charter school was arson
+Las Cruces fire confirms arson is reason fire broke out at a former charter school

 cbs4local.com